eKariuki-sleepy/The-Hyatrak-Predictor-by-AET-/README_data_collection.md

 ## Requirements

 - Access to Google Earth Engine.
 The data collection and processing happens entirely on the cloud.
-- Area of interest as a geojson (in this case Winam lake and Winam's surrounding area buffer)
+- Area of interest (AOI) as a geojson (in this case Winam lake and Winam's surrounding area buffer)

 <br />